 Massachusetts Wine Tax32nd highest wine tax

-The Massachusetts excise tax on liquor is $4.05 per gallon, lower then 64% of the other 50 states.
-Massachusetts' excise tax on Spirits is ranked #32 out of the 50 states.
+The Massachusetts excise tax on liquor is $4.05 per gallon, lower then 68% of the other 50 states.
+Massachusetts' excise tax on Spirits is ranked #34 out of the 50 states.
+Massachusetts state taxes on hard alcohol vary based on alcohol content, place of production, size of container, and place purchased.
 The Massachusetts liquor tax applies to all hard alcohol (alchoholic beverages other then beer and wine), and is already included in the purchase price by the retailer.